CRM Adoption: 7 Ways to Improve User Adoption

 Your training and onboarding won’t be perfect.
 But by analyzing the data and usage of your CRM and its various features, you’ll be able to paint a picture of how it is and isn’t being used.

-With Whatfix, as well as many common corporate LMS platforms, your organization can monitor which features are not being properly adopted and hone in on training and support resources to help provide additional help for those more advanced, intricate CRM features.
+With Whatfix, your organization can monitor which features are not being properly adopted and hone in on training and support resources to help provide additional help for those more advanced, intricate CRM features.
+If users are having trouble with a particular software, they’re unlikely to use it.
+Leveraging Whatfix’s usage analytics to pinpoint areas of user struggle.
+You should also understand process completion rates and maintain governance over CRM workflows

 Don’t just rely on CRM usage data.
 Go directly to your CRM users and ask what they’re struggling with.